 The good news is that you can follow the tips below to ensure proper tracking of your next indoor run.

-- Utilize the Treadmill function on the watch to lock the pace and receive accurate distance info.
+- If running on a treadmill, utilize the Manual Speed function on the watch to lock the pace and receive accurate distance info.

-- On the watch > Indoor Run > Treadmill > enter the same pace as shown on the treadmill > start training.
+- On the watch > Indoor Run > Manual Speed > enter the same pace as shown on the treadmill > start training.

 COROS watches utilize cadence to estimate pace with the help of a powerful cadence-pace model.
 With this model, the watch can estimate pace when you are running at different cadences.
 If you run with the same cadence, the pace will remain the same.
 A higher cadence results in a faster pace.
 If your pace appears to be wrong and needs to be updated, you can rely on the post-workout distance calibration on the watch.
 The watch will use the average cadence (150 for instance) of the workout and the new distance to calculate the new pace for that cadence (150), updating the cadence-pace model.
 All the other cadences will receive an update via the model.
 The pace will be correct the next time you run indoors with any cadence.